 Thanks to Ian Newton, a true local beacon of trailblazing creative instigation, whose Selectively Selective pop-up gallery turned festival-goers into art-makers with an experiment designed to secretly get us all thinking about being present and paying more attention.

 Muchos gracias to other repeat Night\Shifters who again knit their craftiness and ingenuity into the 2017 festival landscape.
-Katherine Road Quartet, we in awe of your ever-rain-readiness and your uncanny ability to pack small spaces and then fill them beautifully with your voices.
+Katherine Road Quartet, we are all in awe of your ever-rain-readiness and your uncanny ability to pack small spaces and fill them beautifully with your voices.
 VERSA, your projection work is enthralling and it was great to see you treat J&P’s clean walls as a screen for your strange impulses.
-Gary Kirkham, for reminding us all that echoes of our childhoods need be amplified rather than miniaturized.
-And Ellie Anglin, your smile-inducing and highly resonant provocation could not have been delivered in a better form (plus, that was probably one of the most fun low-tech redneck installs ever).
+Gary Kirkham, thank you for your epic, projection-mapped echo of childhood on a patch of concrete!
+And Ellie Anglin, your smile-inducing and highly resonant provocation could not have been delivered in a better form!
+(Plus that was probably one of the most fun low-tech redneck installs ever…)

-Then there’s the project that was easily Night\Shift 2017’s most ambitious and elaborate—an immeasurably pleasing collaboration between a handful of locals who have already done a ton to make this festival what it is.
-Michelle Purchase & Agnes Niewiadomski’s Fibre Funhouse, for which they worked closely with Green Light Arts to develop intertwining theatrical threads to spill out of it, was a marvel.
-The Funhouse fabulously extended the festival’s tradition of reimagining Goudies Lane, and this dynamic duo harnessed efforts from literally many communities of locals to make it real.
-It seems impossible that they’ll be dethroned as DTK’s champion fort-builders anytime soon.
+Then there’s the project that was easily Night\Shift 2017’s most ambitious and elaborate—an immeasurably pleasing collaboration between a handful of locals who have already done tons to make this festival what it is.
+Michelle Purchase & Agnes Niewiadomski’s Fibre Funhouse, on which they worked closely with Green Light Arts to develop intertwining theatrical threads to spool out of it, was a marvel.
+The Funhouse fabulously extended the festival’s tradition of reimagining Goudies Lane, and this dynamic duo harnessed efforts from many communities of locals to make it real.
+It seems impossible that Michelle & Agnes be dethroned as DTK’s champion fort-builders anytime soon!

 Last but certainly not least, a special thank you to nik harron.
 Nik’s VR lenses were a total hit at Night\Shift 2017, as expected.
 The local painter, maker, gamer, creative director, VJer and tinkerer also designed all the festival’s branded materials—and has since day one.

-That includes the animations he made so social media thank you posts could go out for this year’s sponsors without boring our audience with logo stacks and white space.
+That includes the animations he made so that Night\Shift’s social media appreciation for its sponsors need not bore our followers with logo stacks and white space.

 HUGE #HumpDayDTK #ThankYou to @CityOfKitchener for making sure #NightShift17 artists & organizers are well-supported + for being such a consistently fantastic production partner for all 5 #festivals!
 We quite literally couldn’t do it without you. #placehack #DTK #festival #partners #localart #placemaking